Probabilistic Targeted Factor Analysis

-Over the past decades, factor analysis has become a cornerstone of financial and macroeconometric research, offering a parsimonious and powerful means to summarize information from large panels of economic time series for structural analysis and forecasting \citep[see][for a survey of this literature]{Stock2016}.
-The work by \cite{doz_two-step_2011, doz_quasimaximum_2012} laid the foundations for the use of the EM algorithm and the Kalman Smoother as a solution to estimate approximate Dynamic Factor Models, providing the first theoretical treatment of these estimators.
-Building on these contributions, \cite{barigozzi2024} develop a quasi-maximum-likelihood approach for large approximate dynamic factor models estimated via the EM algorithm and on Kalman filtering and smoothing techniques.
-The authors provide a full characterization of the asymptotic properties of these estimators.
-Our framework, albeit likelihood-based, is more closely related to the work of \cite{chan_bayesian_2019}, crucially departing from theirs by targeting a subset of variables of economic interest ---thereby introducing a supervised, probabilistic variant that jointly models predictors and targets.
-We adopt a block-banded representation of the factor state equation, which readily accommodates local cross-sectional dependence and enhances computational performance in large systems.
-This structured regularization links our approach to recent developments in sparse and block-specific dynamic factor modeling \citep[e.g.,][]{jungbacker_koopman_2015, coroneo2016}, while remaining fully compatible with EM-based inference.
+Over the past decades, factor analysis has become a cornerstone of financial and macroeconometric research \citep[see][for a survey]{Stock2016}.
+Building on the EM-based estimation of approximate dynamic factor models \citep{doz_two-step_2011, doz_quasimaximum_2012, barigozzi2024}, our framework is most closely related to \citet{chan_bayesian_2019}, from which it departs by explicitly targeting a subset of variables of economic interest and jointly modeling predictors and targets.
+We adopt a block-banded representation of the factor state equation, accommodating local cross-sectional dependence and enhancing computational performance in large systems, while remaining fully compatible with EM-based inference \citep[e.g.,][]{jungbacker_koopman_2015, coroneo2016}.

-Alternative probabilistic versions of PLS have been developed to suit the needs of different fields and literatures, particularly in chemometrics \citep{gustafsson_probabilistic_2001, li_probabilistic_2011, zheng_probabilistic_2016, el_bouhaddani_probabilistic_2018}.
-Similarly, a strand of literature refers to similar methods under the name of canonical correlation analyses \citep{bach2005probabilistic, klami2013bayesian}.
-These papers generally focus on the interpretation of PLS as maximizing the covariance between targets and projected features, focus on cross-sectional data applications, and tend to be more algorithmic in nature.
-Therefore, we see our paper as providing a unified approach to a probabilistic foundation for PLS, while importing this powerful technique to time-series forecasting of economic and financial data, and greatly simplifying the implementation for general time series data.